top of page

 Although challenging, the ideal solution would be to restrict, to a halt, the lobbying from religious groups in government and apply more oversight.
 Lobbying, after all, is the clearest path through which churches inject political pressure into state affairs — and the more brazen this influence becomes, the more legitimate the opportunity to confront them through the law.

-A Hell on Earth materialized, where life under heal of something akin to Iran’s clerical oligarchy, ruled by a Supreme Leader with divine immunity, bankrolls proxy militias, executes dissidents [5], stones women for adultery [6], and stages public hangings from construction cranes in city squares [7].
-Any expression deviating from state-sanctioned Shi’a doctrine — including satire like this — would be criminal, with offenders condemned to lashes and stonings [8].
+The dangerous climax of Religion bureaucratically intermingling with the government is American Sharia.
+A Hell on Earth materialized, where life under heal of something akin to Iran’s clerical oligarchy, ruled by a Supreme Leader with divine immunity, bankrolls proxy militias, executes dissidents [6], stones women for adultery [7], and stages public hangings from construction cranes in city squares [8].
+Any expression deviating from state-sanctioned Shi’a doctrine — including satire like this — would be criminal, with offenders condemned to lashes and stonings [9].

 This model is already beginning to break through in America in the form of “Anti-Christian behavior taskforces” by non-other than the Attorney General of the United States [8] — inching ever closer to the likes of a religious police.
 So, consider the disastrous effect of adding kindle to the fire by fiscally tying their divine mission to US politics.
-The buffer is fragile but present; no need to weaken it with taxation that would only serve to almost guarantee state-sponsored autodafé.
+The buffer is fragile but present; no need to weaken it with taxation that would only serve to almost guarantee state-sponsored inquisition.

-The binding prerogative to voice an opinion, whether church attendee or heathen, is the right to vote: one person, one voice.
+Fundamentally, the ideal binding prerogative to voice an opinion, whether church attendee or heathen, is the right to vote: one person, one voice.
 Ideally, that’s the secret trick to a working republic.
 Dirty money is excellent at blemishing the blueprint.
 We shouldn’t taint the design by making misinformed decisions based on the weight of a wallet.
 Especially one that comes with as many numinous strings attached as the church.

 So ask yourself: if the devil is always in the details, why would we ever hand him the deed to democracy?